MalteKurz/pacotest/cran-comments.md

 ## Submission comments
-This submission fixes unit tests in accordance to the new default method for generating from a discrete uniform distribution changed (R version >=3.6.0).
+This submission fixes unit tests in accordance to the new default method for generating from a discrete uniform distribution (R version >=3.6.0).

 ## Test environments